kerns/commander-v/README.md

 1. In the Visual Studio Code explorer sidebar, select multiple files while holding down `Ctrl` (Windows) or `Cmd` (Mac).
 2. Right-click on one of the selected files and choose "Commander V" from the context menu.
-3. The concatenated content, along with the ASCII tree (if enabled), will be copied to your clipboard.
+3. The concatenated content, optionally with an ASCII tree view of your project, will be pushed to your clipboard.

 ## Configuration

 Global settings can be configured in your Visual Studio Code extension settings, under "Commander V".
-A local override of your global settings can be configured on a per-project basis via a`v.config.js` placed on the root of your project.
-Commander V will automatically pick that file up, hold it up in the light with his long, sea-worn fingers for inspection – and if he likes what he sees – apply it.
-Well. **After a restart**.
+A local override of your global settings can be configured on a per-project basis via a `v.config.js` placed on the root of your project.
+Commander V will automatically retrieve the settings file and apply the changes upon a restart of VS Code.

-The following settings are configurable:
+Configurable settings:

 - **`includeProjectTree`**: Prepends your project's directory structure to the output in ASCII format _(boolean)_
 - **`projectTreeDepth`**: Maximum depth for the project tree _(number)_
 - **`pruneProjectTree`**: Limits the project tree to only show the files being concatenated _(boolean)_
-- **`orderFilesBy`:** Sets the order in which files should appear – their natural order in the tree or the order in which they were selected _(treeOrder || selectionOrder)_
+- **`orderFilesBy`:** Sets the order in which files should appear – their order in the tree or the order in which they were selected _('treeOrder' or 'selectionOrder')_
 - **`ignoreFile`**: File to use for ignoring files or folders from the project tree (defaults to `.gitignore`) _(string)_
 - **`commentAtFileBegin`**: Comment to prepend before each file's content _(string)_
 - **`commentAtFileEnd`**: Comment to append after each file's content _(string)_